moyankate/Predict_Protein2D/README.md

 - Yu-Lun Chen

 ## 9. Disclaimer
 This README and the essay has been revised for formatting and language clarity with AI assistance.
-Portions of the testing functions in `functions_test.go`, the test data, and most comments were generated using AI tools.
+Portions of the testing functions in `functions_test.go`, the drawing code in `drawing.go`, and most comments were generated using AI tools.